williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 4. Service Application

-    * Server-side app with no end-user
+    * Server-side app with no end-user, such as an on-prem agent
     * Uses [Client Credentials Flow](https://tools.ietf.org/html/rfc6749#section-4.4)
-    * Optimized for server-only Confidential Clients acting on behalf of itself or a user
+    * Optimized for [Confidential Clients](https://tools.ietf.org/html/rfc6749#section-2.1) acting on behalf of itself or a user
     * Back-channel only flow to obtain an access token using the Client’s credentials

     ![Service Application Flow](/assets/img/service_app_flow.png).